Standards and Accredited Training Programs

 Click here for the Quick Reference Guide Membership Levels and Eligibility, a summary of the ways of obtaining membership levels and making an application.

 At the current date, we are willing to accept applications from specific program providers who do not fall into one of the categories listed above, for their graduates to have eligibility for Professional Membership.
-If a provider can demonstrate that their program is of a standard equivalent to the level of NBHWC, it will be considered for inclusion in approved program providers under this Equivalency Pathway.
+If a provider can demonstrate that their program contains appropriate core competencies and training methodologies, including synchronous training, to the HCANZA standard, it will be considered for inclusion in approved program providers under this Equivalency Pathway.

 - Number of training hours is a minimum of 75 hours with 40 being delivered as synchronous training

 - Coaching competencies are fully covered in the curriculum (of which 60 hours must cover Coaching Structure, Coaching Process and Legal and Ethical competencies)